anikaehansen/LabAutomation/README.md

 The Inoculator was developed while we were still working with an external manufacturing company that also developed our codebase.
 While we were still developing via a scripting language, I was able to help shape the scripting language based on the pitfalls and constraints I had learned from the Separator.
-This allowed Selux to have a lot more control over the Inoculator scripting, and easier ways of testing and optimizing hardware and workflow.
+This allowed us to have a lot more control over the Inoculator scripting, and easier ways of testing and optimizing hardware and workflow.
 The scripting language was still similar to the Separator's, but allowed for script subroutines, named memory registers, and much more customization in each low level command.